jy-whatthetech/visualization/README.md

 #### Custom Node List
 The Custom Node List is an optional field which is only used when there is a separate list of nodes to describe the graph along with what was passed into the Graph Input.
 For example, this could be the case for a graph that describes airport connections - where there is an Edge List to describe airline routes, and a separate list to describe all  available airports.
  - Example: `["BGI","CDG","DEL","DOH","DSM"]`

+## :bulb: Inspiration
+In addition to the DFS, BFS, and Topological sort that is used in the layout algorithms, this project attempts to explore some of the deeper research that has been done on trying to figure out how to draw attractive Trees and Graphs that convey useful information.
+Here are some of concepts, papers, and algorithms that the implementation of the layouts takes inspiration from:

+### Tree Layout
+- [Buchheim Tree Drawing](http://llimllib.github.io/pymag-trees/): While this project's Tree layout algorithm does not implement the Buchheim Tree algorithm exactly, it does apply a lot of concepts described in this article to draw proportional and consistent trees.
+In particular, the calculation of contours was crucial in making sure the tree does not get too wide accross.

+### Topological Sort
+- Ignoring or internally breaking cycles - While the canonical definition of topological sort does not apply to graphs with cycles, the project attempts to follow some of the research that has been done on how to ignore cycles when performing a "best effort" topological traversal.

+### Arc Layout
+- Minimizing the crossing of edges - the idea of crossing minimization [is NP-hard](https://en.wikipedia.org/wiki/Arc_diagram#Minimizing_crossings), so it was not possible to come up with an optimal solution that would also scale well for large graphs.
+Instead, this project uses some clever DFS to avoid line crossings for entire subgraphs, and then runs a brute force algorithm on the smaller subgraphs to find the minimum line crossing for that particular subgraph.

 ## :computer: Technologies